halyph/mind-flow/2018/2018-12-19-github-markup-gem.md

 docker push halyph/markup
 ```

-Now, I can try to run `github/markup` on some local/test files:
+Now, I can try to run `github/markup` on some local/test files.

+Lol, I noticed that this Docker file does not support my needs :-/ I need to fix it a bit.

 ## References